 - 2. A mining cart starts from rest at the top of a hill, rolls down the hill, over a short flat section, then back up another hill, as shown in the diagram above.
 Assume that the friction between the wheels and the rails is negligible. - a.
 Which graph below best represents the position-versus-time graph?
 Explain your reasoning. - b.
 Which graph below best represents the instantaneous velocity-versus-time graph?
 Explain your reasoning. - c.
 Which graph below best represents the instantaneous acceleration-versus-time graph?
-Explain your reasoning. - © School of Physics and Astronomy, University of Minnesota, 2018
+Explain your reasoning.

-1101 Lab 2 - DESCRIPTION OF MOTION IN TWO DIMENSIONS
+1101 LAB 2: DESCRIPTION OF MOTION IN TWO DIMENSIONS